ASSESSMENTS AND TESTS AVAILABLE

 (See Math Competency Test below under OTHER TESTS AVAILABLE)

 The Mathematics Placement Test is required of any student who wishes to enroll into any El Camino College Math course.
 High school Math courses may not be used, per se, for placement into Math classes at ECC.
-However, they may be used in combination with testing scores for placement during assessment with a counselor.
+However, they may be considered in combination with testing scores for placement during assessment with a counselor.
 Math test results are valid for two years.
 (Placement results stay in the system forever; but, if no math courses have been taken within the past two years, retention of material may becomes an issue.
 Students should seek advisement from a counselor in regard to re-testing.)

 For those students transferring in from another accredited college or university, a transcript (or grade slip) indicating Math course grades will be accepted in lieu of a placement test if the course(s) used for credit were passed with a grade of C or better.
 Transcripts/grade slips must be presented to a counselor.
 All testing and assessment must be completed before the student's registration date.

 For further information on the Math Placement Test, please click on the following link: Math Test Topics